relief-melone/query-bouncer/README.md

 - UI for managing Rights and Roles (separate Repo)
 - Support of MongoDBs Field Projection (which will enable Permissions to go down on Sub-Document level)

+Eventually we will also add

+- Support for more Query Languages like SQL